 Patients who benefit from fat grafting are people who desire augmentation or filling of volume-deficient areas.
 The most commonly grafted areas include the hands, face (including the lips), and depressions in the skin contour such as those that have developed following liposuction and scarring.

 Generally, patients who are considered for fat injection are in good health.
 If you have a history of abnormal bleeding or swelling following a procedure you should notify your surgeon.
-A smoking history should be disclosed to your surgeon.
+A history of smoking should be disclosed to your surgeon.
 Each patient’s anatomy and proportions vary, and the decision to utilize fat injection techniques depends on the goals of the patient as well as the surgeon.

 All patients requesting consideration for fat injection require a thorough pre-procedure evaluation.
 This may require several visits to your surgeon before the procedure.
 A full history and physical examination will be performed prior to the procedure.
 Your surgeon may take pre-procedure photographs, an informed consent will be obtained, and your skin may be marked.
 Either local (‘twilight’) or general anesthesia may be used, depending on your surgeon’s preference.